Oriolrt/SIDTD_Dataset/SIDTD/data/DataLoader/README.md

 ## __Datasets.py__

-This file is the core of the differents datasets that we have work with
+This file is the core of the differents datasets that we have worked with.

-The different datasets tho chose are [ SIDTD (Default), Banknotes, Findit, Fungus, Dogs]
+The different datasets availables are [ SIDTD (Default), Banknotes, Findit, Fungus, Dogs]

 All this benchamarks have been changed in order to fit our task and they will be available to download with our changes.
 To get the original datasets all the classes have the flag *download_original* which must be True to get the original dataset.